-You can also purchase a published version of these teaching notes through Lulu.
+You can purchase a published version of these teaching notes through Lulu.
 This file is a compilation of the blog posts on narration plus many more new articles.
 The importance of narration, the narration approach for a younger child vs. a high school student, transitioning from oral to written narrations, ideas for how to vary the basic narration and the role narration plans in the overall educational goals are just some of the topics included in these narration teaching tips.

 Narration: An Art and A Skill Published Copy